PeterDaveHello/Unitial/README.md

 Third :
 `./setup.sh`

-PS : If you are using FreeBSD, please use "fetch" instead of "curl -kO"
+PS : If you are using FreeBSD, please use "fetch" instead of "curl -kO", in case that you don't have curl to use

 And all works will be done in seconds.